-Exempt Research Categories (§46.101(b)):
+Exempt Research Categories (§46.104):

-1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: (i) Research on regular and special education instructional strategies; or (ii) Research on the effectiveness
+1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: (i) Research on regular and special education instructional strategies; or (ii) Research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.

-- of or the comparison among instructional techniques, curricula, or classroom management methods. - 2.
-Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, unless: Information obtained is recorded in such a manner that human subjects can be identified, directly or through identifiers linked to the subjects; and any disclosure of the human subjects' responses outside of the research could reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation.
+- 2. Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, unless: Information obtained is recorded in such a manner that human subjects can be identified, directly or through identifiers linked to the subjects; and any disclosure of the human subjects' responses outside of the research could reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation.
 If the research involves children participants, the research must be limited to educational tests (cognitive, diagnostic, aptitude, achievement), and observation of public behavior when the investigator(s) does not participate in the activities being observed.
 Research involving children that uses survey procedures, interview procedures, or observation of public behavior when the investigator(s) participates in the activities being observed cannot be granted an exemption. - 3.
 Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior that is not exempt under 45 CFR 46.101(b)(2) if: (i) The human subjects are elected or appointed public officials or candidates for public office; or (ii) Federal statutes require without exception that the confidentiality of the personally identifiable information will be maintained throughout the research and thereafter. - 4.
 Research involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or the information is recorded by the investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects.
-To qualify for this exemption, data, documents, records, or specimens must have been collected before the research project begins.
+To qualify for this exemption, data, documents, records, or specimens must have been collected before the research project begins. - 5.
+Research and demonstration projects which are conducted by or subject to the approval of department or agency heads, and which are designed to study, evaluate, or otherwise examine: (i) Public benefit or service programs; (ii) Procedures for obtaining benefits or services under those programs; (iii) Possible changes in, or alternatives to, those programs or procedures; or (iv) Possible changes in methods or levels of payment for benefits or services under those programs. - 6.
+Taste and food quality evaluation and consumer acceptance studies 21 CFR 56.104(d).
+If wholesome foods without additives are consumed, or if a food is consumed that contains a food ingredient at or below the level and for a use found to be safe or agricultural chemical or environmental contaminant at or below the level found to be safe by the FDA or approved by the Environmental